Ordina-Group/ordina-jworks.github.io/_posts/2024-11-08-how-ai-tools-sabotage-juniors-learning-curve.md

  information fades quickly, leaving only a vague recollection.
 This lack of retention can hinder the ability to tackle similar problems independently in the future.

-Additionally, heavy reliance on AI can create what i call **Dependency Addiction**.
+Additionally, heavy reliance on AI can create what I call **Dependency Addiction**.
 This dependency weakens critical skills essential for a developer's growth and proficiency, such as debugging and troubleshooting.
 When juniors frequently turn to AI, they may miss out on the practice of tracing errors and manually solving problems, which stifles their ability to independently resolve issues.
 The same applies to refactoring skills; while AI-generated code might work,